9. Social security

 Locally engaged staff members of diplomatic missions and consular posts are automatically covered by the Dutch social security system if:

-Private servants employed by the head of mission or members of administrative, technical or service staff of the diplomatic mission or consular post may be exempt from social insurance contributions, as laid down in article 13, paragraph 4, of the Access to Social Insurance (Additional Categories of Persons) Decree (BUB 1999):
+Private servants employed by the head of mission or members of administrative, technical or service staff of the diplomatic mission or consular post may be exempt from national insurance contributions, as laid down in article 13, paragraph 4 of the Access to National Insurance (Expanding and Restricting Categories of Persons) Decree (BUB 1999):

 Staff working at the same embassy or consulate after 1 August 1987 and before 1 May 2010